input-leap/input-leap/doc/release_notes/index.md

   again.
 Client and server will show both SHA1 and SHA256 server fingerprints to allow interoperability with older versions of Barrier.

+All of the above security issues have been reported by Matthias Gerstner who was really helpful resolving them.

 Bug fixes
 ---------